comeon-group/comeon-gamelove-assignment/README.md

-# Game Love (v1.1.1)
+# Game Love Service

-In this assignment, we look forward to test your skills on software development in areas of code quality and design of your solution.
+In this assignment, we look forward to test your skills in software development.
 Please, be pragmatic and avoid over engineering your solution.

 ## Problem Statement:

-In this scenario, we are requested to offer a solution that would allow us to keep track of what are the games that are more popular on our system, in number of likes.
+We want you to implement a game love service that keeps track of the games that the player loves.

-In this case, we want to keep track of some gaming statistics of the player which should meet these requirements:
+* Design a REST API with the following:

-* Design a web service API that with information representing the player (i.e: player id), we can support the following:
+  * It should be possible to create a new entry by feeding it with the following:
-  * The endpoint will create a new entry on the tracking system upon feeding it with the following:
+    * The player that loved the game.
-    * The player that liked the game.
+    * The game it loved.
-    * The game he liked.
+  * It should be possible to unlove games.
-  * The endpoint should support querying for lists of most popular liked games on the whole system:
+  * It should be possible to fetch all games the a player haved loved.
-    * The list should contain the 5 top liked games by the users.
+  * It should be possible to fetch the most loved games.
-    * Each item of this list should contain:
+    * The list should contain the x top loved games, where x should be possible to define in every request.
-        * The game id.
+    * Each item in this list should contain:
-        * Number of likes the game has.
+        * The game identifier.
-    * The list should be ordered for the top 5 games, on how successful the player has been playing them.
-In case, of a tie of entries; use the game with lowest id, in order to break the tie.
+        * Number of loves the game has.

 ## Deliverables: